michaeljclark/crefl/README.md

 ### decl node

-The _crefl_ data structure consists of an array of _decl_ nodes which have a type tag, a set of properties, an interned name, a link to the next item in a list, a link to a child item and a link to an optional attribute list.
+The _Crefl_ data structure consists of an array of _decl_ nodes which have a type tag, a set of properties, an interned name, a link to the next item in a list, a link to a child item and a link to an optional attribute list.